dmccarey/ona-gisida-api/README.md

 # Gisida API
-This is a Node / Express API for Ona's [Gisida](http://gisida.onalabs.org/) visualization library.
+This is a REST API (Node / Express) for Ona's [Gisida](http://gisida.onalabs.org/) visualization library.
 It provides user authentication (AWS Cognito) and data persistance (AWS DynamoDB) for the Gisida Editor.

 ## Develop